applitude/tic-tac-toe/README.md

 ...
 }
 ```
 Congratulations, we have drawn a line!
 Now that we are able to draw the line we are easily able to draw the rest of the lines necessary co complete the board.
 Using the for-loop we set multiple start and end points for the paths just modifying the x- and y-cordinates.
+To create a better looking line we can round of the line edges by setting **lineCap** to round.

 ````javascript
 function drawLines( lineWidth, strokeStyle) {